Progress report for WRGR22-001

 Through participating in the nine-month assessment process, led by an AERO trained CFSA Assessor, the community coalitions are building their skills and capacity in assessing local needs and opportunities.
 In coalition meetings 2-5, we ask the coalition to evaluate the five food system sectors (production, processing, distribution, consumption/access, and resource management) and nine asset areas (community/institutional capital, economic capital, educational capital, environmental capital, equity, food culture, health and wellness capital, and policy and regulation).
 We provide prompts such as “What is currently happening here?”, “What is missing?”, “What are current challenges and opportunities?”, and “What is going well?”.
 The coalition members are active drivers in the assessment process, leading the work of identifying current community assets, needs, and solutions.
 These assessments ultimately support the communities in having the tools and capacity to build and enhance their own local community food system, by being able to identify/assess areas of opportunity and take action to implement projects to address these needs.

 We conducted a pre-survey at the first coalition meeting to measure current levels of knowledge, awareness, or skill/ability, including their ability to participate in a CFSA.
-We will compare this to a post-survey at the conclusion of the CFSA to measure an increase in skill/capacity.
+As indicated above, 100% of Helena coalition members indicated they could define a community food system and its sectors following the assessment, demonstrating an increase in knowledge and awareness.

 Increase the capacity of local communities to implement producer-led projects that will strengthen the resilience and sustainability of their community food system